Clason, Ray, And Shock Give Their Expert Analysis - Racer X

 Schock: The nationals tend to have one or two big jumps on the track and it’s personally my favorite part to throw whips for not just myself but for the fans!
 Whips definitely ease the stress levels for me anyways because my dad always said, “If you aren’t throwing whips, you’re not having fun!”
 I’ve definitely thrown whips to ease the stress especially on site laps before the motos because it gets me fired up knowing I’m comfortable and the fans are into it!

 Ray: It’s always fun having a nice floater jump at the outdoors mainly because we can take a big breath of air during the moto!
-But yeah, some of the iconic jumps like the back triple at Thunder Valley or the one at Highpoint, both of those jumps are so much fun and you see a lot of the guys like Justin Bogle, Justin Rodbell, Ken Roczen etc. really show that even on a day when it’s 100 degrees, and they’re eating roost all day, they can still have fun and do it for the fans.
+But yeah, some of the iconic jumps like the back triple at Thunder Valley or the one at High Point, both of those jumps are so much fun and you see a lot of the guys like Justin Bogle, Justin Rodbell, Ken Roczen etc. really show that even on a day when it’s 100 degrees, and they’re eating roost all day, they can still have fun and do it for the fans.
 Maybe they only get to do it on a sight lap before the motos, but it still gets you going.
 The only stressful part would be the first lap when you have 39 guys and girl [Jordan Jarvis] hitting it at the same time.
 Not a good time to get sketchy!

 What’s the key to High Point?